bl1nddy/PhotoEditor/README.md

 # PhotoEditor
 Very simple photo editor using PIL and PyQt5.
+You need to install this modules.